Breeders' Cup: Miscellaneous

 As of 2019, favorites have won 107 of 346 Breeders' Cup races, a 31 percent strike rate.
 Of the 346 favorites, 65 were odds-on choices with 28 of them winning.

-The biggest longshot to win a Breeders' Cup race was Arcangues at 133.60-1.
+The biggest longshot to win a Breeders' Cup race was Arcangues at 133.60-1, in the 1993 Classic.

 Women in the Breeders' Cup

 Jockeys

 The 1988 Breeders' Cup marked the first time a woman jockey competed, as American Julie Krone rode in three races that day; the Juvenile Fillies, the Juvenile and the Classic finishing 2nd, 6th and 4th respectively.
 Krone also became the first woman to win when she guided Halfbridled to a historic victory in the 2003 edition of the Juvenile Fillies.
 Rosie Napravnik became the second woman jockey to win a Breeders' Cup race, winning the Juvenile in 2012 on Shanghai Bobby and the Distaff in 2014 on Untapable.

 Trainers

 Six women trainers have won Breeders' Cup races, the first in 1996 when Jenine Sahadi won the Breeders' Cup Sprint with Lit de Justice.
 In 2009, Carla Gaines also won the Sprint with Dancing in Silks and in 2013 Kathy Ritvo became the first woman to train a Classic winner, Mucho Macho Man.
+Jo Hughes became the first woman trainer from Britain to win a race at the Breeders' Cup with London Bridge in 2013.
 Most recently, Maria Borell saddled 2015 Sprint winner Runhappy.